ChristopherSisa/spotify-growth-analytics/README.md

 # Spotify-Style Growth Analytics Project

 ## Overview
-This project simulates a performance marketing and growth analytics workflow similar to what a Data Scientist would do at Spotify.
+This project simulates a performance marketing and growth analytics workflow .
 It analyzes marketing channel performance and measures incremental lift from increased ad spend using experimentation techniques.

 ## Data
 Synthetic data was generated to mimic real-world marketing behavior: